 This post may contain affiliate links.
 This means if you click through and buy, we may earn a small commission.
 (At no cost to you.)
 Please see our full disclosure for more details.

 Choosing an album is an important step when scrapbooking, especially when first getting started.
 You go through all the care and hard work of crafting each scrapbook page.
-It’s special and you’ll want it to be treasured for years to come.
+Your scrapbook pages are works of art and you want them to be treasured for years to come.
 One of the best ways to do that is to make sure to choose the right scrapbooking album.

-As I mentioned above, there are three important things to look for when choosing the right scrapbooking album.
+As I mentioned above, there are a few important things to look for when choosing the right scrapbooking album.

-- Which kind of album do you like (Post Bound, D-Ring or Strap Bound)
+- Album Style (Post Bound, D-Ring or Strap Bound)

 How much do you want to spend?